XiwenChen-Clemson/INF502/Assignment 2.md

 step 1:Abort the merge:
 >git merge --abort
 >git reset --merge
 step 2:Edit B.py by deleting the two lines/the one line.
-Only modify one of them. manually. step 3:commit the modification
+Only modify one of them. manually or via vim editor step 3:commit the modification
 >git add B.py
 >git commit -m "maunual modified B"